 When should you consolidate business debt?

-Consolidating business debt is only effective if you change your spending habits.
+Consolidating business debt is effective only if you change your spending habits.
 By recognizing your spending triggers and seeking financial advice from your accountant, you can save your business from running into the red.

 When is it a good idea to consolidate debt?